Medardo Griotto: Arrest

 Griotto was directly betrayed by Trepper, who gave his address to Karl Giering of the Sonderkommando Rote Kapelle.
 Giering had Trepper phone Griotto to arrange a meeting for the 21 December 1942, with Robinson at the Palais de Chaillot in Paris, near his home, where he was to collect a message from Trepper.
 When Robinson approached the meeting he was arrested.
 Griotto was arrested the next day.
 Griotto's wife, Anna Griotto was betrayed by Abraham Rajchmann and was arrested in the Cafe de la Paix in Paris on the 12 October 1942 along with Malvina Gruber.

 Both Griotto and Robinson were taken to Rue des Saussaies.
 Griotto was interned at Fresnes Prison.
-On the 11 March 1943, Griotto was tried at 62–64 Rue du Faubourg-Saint-Honoré by Luftwaffe Judge Manfred Roeder and sentenced to death.
+On the 11 March 1943, Griotto was tried at 62–64 Rue du Faubourg-Saint-Honoré in Paris by Luftwaffe Judge Manfred Roeder and sentenced to death.
 74 members of the Soviet espionage group were tried over several days by Roeder.
 Griotto and his wife Anna were deported to Germany on a convoy that left from Compiègne on 15 April 1943.
 Griotto was taken to Plötzensee Prison where he was executed by guillotine on 22 July 1943.
 Anna was sent to Ravensbruck concentration camp and survived.
 After the war she cared for children at a nursery run by the Fiat company.